 The competent 16 State Chambers are responsible for checking compliance of the ADC documents with the RPW and its principles and registering the competition procedure.
-The Chambers can also assist in the selection of competent jury members.
-Currently, the elaboration of a register of jury experts is in preparation to guarantee quality, expertise, diversity and change within ADC juries.
+The State Chambers can also assist in the selection of competent jury members.
+Currently, the elaboration of a register of jury experts is in preparation in the Federal States to guarantee quality, expertise, diversity and change within ADC juries.
 The effort of the Federal and the State Chambers is recognised in advocating for the promotion of ADCs among public and private parties as a means to ensure the best quality for design tasks.

-► Eligibility Requirements
+Eligibility Requirements

-The reduced number of open ADCs limits opportunities for starting, small and midsize architectural practices.
+The reduced number of open ADCs limits opportunities for starting, small and mid-size architectural practices.
 Strict requirements based on reference projects and economic turnover render access to non-open ADCs difficult for several groups of professionals and limit the possibility of moving across different market fields.
-However, the RPW clarifies that smaller practices and emerging professionals should be appropriately involved through suitable access conditions, while the GWB specifies that suitability criteria must be related and proportionate to the subject matter of the contract.
-This gap between policy and practice should be emphasised to remind contracting authorities of their obligations in selection procedures.
+However, the RPW clarifies that smaller practices and emerging professionals should be appropriately involved through suitable access conditions.